aselshall/rm/hw/class-presentation1.md

     - At least 6 peer-reviewed papers are cited throughout the presentation and referenced at the end
     - If sources are not effectively cited during the presentation or referenced at the end you will recieve zero
     - Non-serious responses will receive negative credit (-65 points)
- 3. Is the topic clearly introduced?
+ 2. Is the topic clearly introduced?
 (5 points)
     - Check Writing Your Review lesson for details
- 5. Is the research problem clearly articulated and well-defined?
+ 3. Is the research problem clearly articulated and well-defined?
 (5 points)
+    - Check Research Question lessor for details
- 7. Does the presentation effectively communicate the significance and potential impact of the research problem?
+ 4. Does the presentation effectively communicate the significance and potential impact of the research problem?
 (5 points)
- 8. Is the scope of the research problem appropriate, and is the feasibility of the study well-considered?
+ 5. Is the scope of the research problem appropriate, and is the feasibility of the study well-considered?
 (5 points)
+    - Mention her your discussion with your supervisor about scope and feasibility for credit
- 10. Is the presentation clear, well-organized, and delivered effectively?
+ 7. Is the presentation clear, well-organized, and delivered effectively?
 (5 points)
- 11. Are the questions for feedback well-formulated and conducive to helpful discussion?
+ 8. Are the questions for feedback well-formulated and conducive to helpful discussion?
 (5 points)
- 12. Does the presentation engage and inform the audience?
+ 9. Does the presentation engage and inform the audience?
 (5 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation1%20rubric.docx) that we be used for peer-evaluation